justinrgarrard/USEduData/development_roadmap.md

 * Capture demographics (race/gender) for NAEP data
 * Add basic validation testing
 * Refactored code to use ["Cookie Cutter Data Science Template"](https://drivendata.github.io/cookiecutter-data-science/#cookiecutter-data-science)
+* Reverted the codebase to no longer use the Cookie Cutter Data Science Template

 ### To-Do